Referral Criteria to Renal Unit

 Routes of Referral

-The renal on-call phone based at the Queen Elizabeth University Hospital (extension 82417 or 0141 452 2417) should be used for referrals.
+The renal on-call phone based at the Queen Elizabeth University Hospital (extension 82417 or 0141 452 2417) should be used for urgent referrals.
 There are 3 options, ensure you select the appropriate option to limit delays.

 Urgent Inpatient Referral (Renal Registrar- Option 3)